MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 - Testing and working on what next feature to add to the plugin
 - Studying the basics of Database and how to use it with python (In progress)
 - Working on the logo design for the plugin (in progress)
+- Users can benefit of the existing plugins in chatGPT and use them side by side with our plugin to have the best way in managing their tasks and time (Example using Wolfram to convert time elapsed from seconds to minutes and change the format of showing the time).